Table of Contents

 Materials and other commodities are brought into a company via inbound logistics.
 This process focuses on the supply side of the supply-demand equation and covers the actions to order, receive, store, transport, and manage incoming commodities.

 Outbound logistics is concerned with the demand side of the supply-demand equation, and it entails the storage and delivery of commodities to the consumer or end-user.
-Order fulfilment, packing, shipping, delivery, and delivery-related customer care are among the steps.
+Order fulfillment, packing, shipping, delivery, and delivery-related customer care are among the steps.

-Importance of Inbound and Outbound Logistics
+Here is the discussion on the Importance of Inbound and Outbound Logistics.

 Consumerism in the world bears a direct relationship with supplies of goods and services.
 Hence the associated supply chain plays a key role in the sustainability of global consumerism.
 The global trends in inbound and outbound logistics components are crucial to the success of a dynamic business process to have an unhampered state for consumerism.